What can I do to prevent nosebleeds?

-- Place water-soluble nasal gels or ointments in your nostrils with a cotton swab.
-Bacitracin®, Vaseline®, or Ayr Gel® are examples of over-the-counter ointments that you can use.
+- Spread water-soluble nasal gels or ointments in your nostrils with a cotton swab.
+Bacitracin®, Vaseline®, or Ayr Gel® are examples of over-the-counter ointments you can use.
 Be sure not to insert the swab more than ¼ inch into your nose.
 These gels and ointments can be purchased in most pharmacies.

 - Sneeze through an open mouth.
 Always sneeze into tissue or into the bend of your arm.

 - Limit your use of medications that can increase bleeding, such as aspirin and ibuprofen.
-Please remember that any adjustment to medication, especially prescribed medication such as warfarin (Coumadin®), and non-steroidal anti-inflammatory drugs (NSAIDs), should only be done under your physician's supervision.
+Please remember that any adjustment to medication, especially prescribed medication such as warfarin (Coumadin®), and non-steroidal anti-inflammatory drugs (NSAIDs), should only be done under your doctor’s supervision.

 - See your doctor if your nasal allergy symptoms are not easily controlled with over-the-counter or prescription medications.
 Make sure you closely follow the directions when using over-the-counter products.
 Overusing them can cause nosebleeds.